Schroder Real Estate Investment Trust

 Tom Walker, Co-Head of Global Real Estate Securities

-Tom Walker, along with Hugo Machin, co-manages Schroder Global Cities Real Estate, Schroder Global Real Estate Securities Income, Schroder ISF Global Cities Real Estate, Schroder ISF Asia Cities Real Estate as well as a number of segregated mandates.
+Tom Walker, along with Hugo Machin, co-manages Schroder Global Cities Real Estate, Schroder Global Cities Real Estate Income, Schroder ISF Global Cities Real Estate, Schroder ISF Asia Pacific Cities Real Estate as well as a number of segregated mandates.
 Tom joined Schroders in July 2014 from AMP Capital, where he worked with for over 8 years.
-He has over 16 years of real estate experience.
+He has over 17 years of real estate experience.
 Tom worked at Jones LaSalle for 6 years prior to joining AMP in 2005.
 He has a BA (Hons) in Politics from the University of Newcastle Upon Tyne and a Graduate Diploma in Real Estate from London South Bank University.